Which Degree is Right for You?

 Students are also encouraged to develop research skills in the major by enrolling in a research practicum and/or research independent study, as well as to consider pursuing Graduation with Distinction.
 Students who have pursued research opportunities in the major report that such experiences are essential to start connecting with the responsibilities and demands associated with life after Duke.
 Getting involved with research helps students develop competence to investigate topics of interest outside the classroom.
 Research skills are useful not just for students considering graduate school, but any field where data collection and analysis are essential.

-Students Pursuing a Degree in Psychology are supported by the Office of Undergraduate Studies in Psychology located in the Sociology-Psychology Building, Room 235.
-Natalia Silva Harwood is the program coordinator for the psychology program and can be reached at psychologyDUS@duke.edu or (919) 660-5719.
+Students Interested in a Degree in Psychology are supported by the Office of Undergraduate Studies in Psychology located in the Sociology-Psychology Building, Room 235.
+Natalia Silva Harwood is the program coordinator for the psychology program and can be reached at psychologyDUS@duke.edu or (919) 660-5719 or Schedule an appointment here.
 The office is open during regular business hours, M-F 9:00am to 5:00pm.
 Current and prospective psychology degree-seeking students are encouraged to reach out to our office for any questions related to the program.

 Why Major or Minor in Neuroscience?